rdj2022sk/DDxD-Mirror-Bot/README.md

 # What is the main difference?
 This bot is now can be deployed using a SmartPhone(mainly Termux) & Heroku.
+- Some UI improvement
+- Redefined Progress Bar
+- More Attractive enhanced look

 # Features supported: